 All of this means that practice and theory has to change.
 Perhaps the perspectives of heritage studies theorists are simply unworkable in practice.
 Or maybe not.
 The reality is that we just don’t know.
 Shouldn’t we try to find out?
 Please consider joining me in this quest.

 About me Download my curriculum vitae (PDF)

-Since 2011, I have been an assistant professor of historic preservation in the Historic Preservation Program in the School of Art, Architecture, and Historic Preservation at Roger Williams University.
-Before that, I worked as a preservation planner, Main Street manager, and as an architectural materials conservator.
+In the fall of 2017, I will join the faculty in the historic preservation program at the School of Architecture, Planning and Preservation at the University of Maryland, College Park (USA).
+Before that, I was an assistant professor of historic preservation in the Historic Preservation Program in the School of Art, Architecture, and Historic Preservation at Roger Williams University.
+I’ve also worked as a preservation planner, Main Street manager, and as an architectural materials conservator.
 I created the Environmental Design Research Association’s Historic Environment Knowledge Network in 2008 to work with other academics and practitioners in addressing the person/place and environment/behavior aspects of heritage conservation.

 In my research, I am interested in how people perceive, value, and interact with historic environments and how this experience is similar to the experience of natural environments with a focus on place attachment.
 I use social science research methodologies, such as ethnographies, survey research, and phenomenology to answer these questions because, fundamentally, I believe that the conservation of the historic environment is an endeavor that benefits people.

 Send me a note, below.
 I am especially interested in collaborative opportunities to advance the theory and practice of heritage conservation or on ways to improve this web site.
 Let’s work together.